margo/specification/system-design/specification/specification-version-management.md

 ### OpenAPI specification

-The OpenAPI specification should share the same public release version as the specification because it describes the same release contract.
+The OpenAPI specification shares the same public release version as the specification because it describes the same release contracts.

 - Preview versions should mirror the specification version exactly
 - Final GA release should publish the same semantic version as the specification